 Meditation helps to reduce stress and anxiety levels and will help you stay in the present moment and find peace within.
 Meditation is a great practice to have in the morning, so you can start your day grounded and present.

-If you have never meditated and would like to give it a try, here’s The Guided Morning Meditation for Beginners.
+If you have never meditated and would like to give it a try, here’s a beginner’s guide: The 5-minute Guide to Meditation: Anywhere, Anytime

 Gratitude helps you realize all the good and positive things you already have in your life (it doesn’t matter how small they are).
 Feeling grateful helps you stay grounded in the present moment.
 There is no way you can be grateful and negative at the same time.

-Try these 40 Simple Ways To Practice Gratitude if you need some ideas to feel grateful for.
+Try these 32 Things You Should Be Grateful For if you need some ideas to feel grateful for.

 If you ever feel stuck in a negative loop, call someone you trust — someone who can help you put things into perspective and will not feed the negativity.